KatherineTurpenoff/ELK_Stack_Project/README.md

 Machines within the network can only be accessed by the Jump Box VM.

-- The Jump Box machine, with IP 10.0.0.4, has access to every machine within the network, including the ELK sever.
+- The Jump Box machine, with private IP 10.0.0.4, has access to every machine within the network, including the ELK sever.

 A summary of the access policies in place can be found in the table below.